ThomasZeman/Notes/XamarinAndroidOnLinux.md

 and just call msbuild without parameters.
 AndroidSdkDirectory must not contain any placeholder or environment variables.
 Also ~ for home will not work.

+## Build APK

+- Xamarin offers /t:SignAndroidPackage which unfortunately needs key store location and passwords as part of the csproj file.
+Security no-go for me.
+Better use /t:PackageForAndroid which builds APK only.
+- /t:PackageForAndroid does not run zipalign and signing.
+- Build for Debug and Release and do debug and release signing by yourself.

+## Remarks

+- With version 8.3.99 /t:SignAndroidPackage creates a debug keystore with a signing key which is no longer accepted as safe enough.
+[Details here.](https://github.com/xamarin/xamarin-android/issues/1361)